Jordi Amat (footballer): Indonesia

-In November 2022, Amat was called up by the Indonesia national team for a training camp in preparation for the 2022 AFF Championship.
+In May 2022, it was announced that Amat had decided to represent the Indonesia national team.
+On 22 November, he was called up for a training camp in preparation for the 2022 AFF Championship.
 Selected for the final squad, he won his first cap on 23 December in a 2–1 win over Cambodia in the group stage; as his side operated in a 4–3–3 formation, he was their only player to be included in the tournament's All-Star XI, playing four complete matches and missing one due to yellow cards.

+Amat scored his first goal for Indonesia on 28 March 2023, a last-minute effort in a friendly against Burundi to equalise 2–2.
+He captained the nation at the 2023 AFC Asian Cup, helping it reach the knockout stages of the tournament for the first time ever.